 Here are the biggest takeaways from the government's latest inflation data

-Inflation continued to run hot in July, underlining the Federal Review's dilemma as it looks to lower prices for American consumers while propping up a job market that is starting to wobble.
+Inflation continued to run hot in July, underlining the Federal Reserve's dilemma as it looks to lower prices for American consumers while propping up a job market that is starting to wobble.

 Prices across the U.S. rose at an annual rate of 2.6% last month, according to personal consumption expenditures data released on Friday.
 That's the same figure as in June, a sign inflation remains persistent.
 Stripping out volatile food and energy prices, inflation in July actually ticked up to 2.9% from a year ago, up from 2.8% in June.